ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

-The existence of client-peer authentication as recommended in {{SECCON-changes-authsys}} means that imposter servers can be detected and not allowed to use AUTH_SYS.
+The existence of client-peer authentication as recommended in {{SECCON-changes-authsys}} means that impostor servers can be detected and not allowed to use AUTH_SYS.
 However there are an additional number of issues that need to be addressed to adequately protect against use of AUTH_SYS enabling attacks: